This post may contain affiliate links. Please see my disclosure policy for details.

 When my great grandmother died when I was four, I wasn’t allowed to attend the funeral.
 But here, I saw children around that age and even younger with their parents that came to watch the burning.

 The best advice I can give you before you enter the ghats is to keep an open mind.

 So, if you keep it in mind that it’s a spiritual place and this is what they want this may bring some comfort.

-There are A LOT of hawkers
+2. There are A LOT of hawkers

 Every other person asked me if I wanted a boat ride, wanted hash, wanted to watch the cremations or where I was going and if they could show me around.

 Coming from the West, some people may feel bad about it but you have to get over that.
 As soon as they’ve engaged in conversation with you they will expect something and won’t give up.

 is if someone touches me or pulls my clothes/hair, that I don’t like.
 But usually, just telling them ‘don’t touch’ makes them stop.
-Or, you can make a little scene and they will go running!

 A lot of the tourism here you’ll find is connected, hotels have connections with boat sellers, taxis also have connections with tourist shops and it’s all there to get your money.

-Watch out for scams
+3. Watch out for Varanasi cremation ghat scams

-Something like 30% of people in Varanasi have employment, so there are tonnes of scams for tourists in operation.
+Something like 30% of people in Varanasi has employment, so there are a ton of scams for tourists in operation.

 - A better view: They will ask you if you want a better view of the cremations and then ask for a horrendous amount of money

 - Half way house: They will take you to a half way house and claim it’s people who are waiting to die, my tour guide and friends have verified this simply isn’t true.
-But a way to pull on your heart strings
+But a way to pull on your heartstrings

 - Rickshaw scams: You have to negotiate a lot in Varanasi for a 3 wheeler, and if you’re new you may be taken on a wild goose chase to find your hotel.
 Always say you have a booking already (even if you don’t) That way they won’t take you to a place they will get commission